-Flies feed on waste, fish, and chickens eat flies, and humans eat fish and poultry.
+Flies feed on waste, fish and chickens eat flies, and humans eat fish and poultry.
 Sounds natural and efficient, right?
-This cycle, appropriately scaled and controlled on an industrial level will allow more rational use of land and ocean resources that will substantially reduce the environmental impact of animal farming.
+This cycle, appropriately scaled and controlled on an industrial level will allow a more rational use of land and ocean resources that will substantially reduce the environmental impact of animal farming.

 We aim to develop an industrial system based on the lifecycle of houseflies that converts the by-products and organic waste of the Food Industry into protein meal for farmed animals.
-The protein meal is obtained by drying and milling fly larvae that are grown and fed on a nutritious substrate made from food by-products such as potato peels, defective fruit, discarded chickpeas, and other food production scraps.
+The protein meal is obtained by drying and milling fly larvae that are grown and fed on a nutritious substrate made from food by-products such as: potato peels, defective fruit, discarded chickpeas, and other food production scraps.
 The by-products are collected on a regular basis from industrial plants for processing and packaging agricultural produce.
 The by-product of the larvae process is the digested substrate, which works as an excellent fertilizer.

 The process happens inside a network of compact, automated, and efficient biofactories.
 Each factory is installed, close (<20km) to where the organic by-products are available in order to reduce transportation costs and environmental impact.
-The meal will be sold to producers of compound feeds who will include it in their formulations (inclusion ranges from 10%-30%) as a high-quality protein complement.
+The meal will be sold to producers of compound feeds who will include it in their formulations (inclusion ranges from 10%-30%) as a high quality protein complement.
 Based on our available data, we estimate that the potential demand for insect meal today is 2.6 million tons.

-In collaboration with mechanical engineers and entomologists, Design Group Italia has developed a business plan as accurately as possible (given the general lack of marketing data in this field).
+In collaboration with mechanical engineers and entomologists, Design Group Italia has developed a business plan as accurate as possible (given the general lack of marketing data in this field).
 Based on our estimates the possibilities for FLY2050 after 3 years includes:

 Annual production: 2,100 tons/year

 Target price: € 1,100 per ton